Quantum3-Labs/icp-coder/README.md

 make up
 ```

+Set `PUBLIC_BACKEND_URL` to the URL where the backend is reachable.
+Use `http://localhost:8080` for local development and `https://icp-coder.q3labs.io` (or your production domain) when deploying so the Swagger UI points to the correct host.

 **Important**:
   - Only set one LLM provider and its key at a time.
   - Make sure to update the values in `.env` with your actual credentials before running `make up`.